7 Best Day Trips From Athens, Greece: 2024 Guide

 Meteora from Athens

-As early as the 11th century, Christian hermits fled to this distant corner of Greece to withdraw from the world and contemplate God.
-Monks of the Christian Orthodox church began constructing monasteries in this area during the 14th century.
+Living here since the 11th century, hermit Christian monks opted to extort from the world and concentrate on God.
+During the 14th century, monks of the Christian Orthodox church began to establish monasteries in this region.

-• Holy Monastery of Great Meteoron – Largest of the monasteries, built in the 14th century.
+• Holy Monastery of Great Meteoron – It is the biggest, oldest and most visited monastery, built in the 14th century.

 • Monastery of St. Stephan – The easiest monastery to reach with incredible views of the valley.

-• Monastery of Varlaám – 2nd-largest monastery reachable by a pedestrian bridge and it was built in the 16th century.
+• Monastery of Varlaám – 2nd-largest monastery, and it was built in the 16th century.

-• Monastery of the Holy Trinity – Stunning but inconvenient to reach since it has 140 step staircase.
+• Monastery of the Holy Trinity – Stunning but inconvenient to reach as there’s a 140-step staircase.
 It was built in the 15th century.

-• Monastery of Rousanoú – Home to 15 nuns, it was built in the 16th century and the views from here are magnificent to say the least.
+• Monastery of Rousanoú – 15 nuns live here, it was built in the 16th century

 • Monastery of St. Nicholas – Built in the 14th century, it features murals from 1527 made by Theophanes Strelitzas, a monk from Crete.